ViewComponents are a special kind of View that is designed to be easily composable,

 Kind: instance method of Component

-Returns: Array - Array containing strings and expressions.
+Returns: Partial - Partial object containing strings and expressions.

 | Param | Type | Description |